Why I do this work and why it matters to me personally

 First,

 structure.
-I’m methodical by nature.
-I thrive on diagnostics, frameworks and clear plans.
-I don’t believe in vague advice that sounds good in a workshop but disappears by Monday morning.
+I am methodical by nature.
+I thrive on diagnostics, clear thinking and practical plans.
+I am not interested in advice that sounds good in a workshop but evaporates by Monday morning; I want things to work in the real rhythm of your business.

 Second,

 humanity.
-I’ve been the employee in a broken team.
-I’ve been the person nobody listened to.
-I understand, from the inside, what it costs when the people side of a business gets neglected.
-I bring that understanding into every conversation I have with clients and their teams.
+I have been the employee in a broken team, the person who was not listened to and the manager trying to make things work without enough support.
+I understand, from the inside, what it costs when the people side of a business is neglected and I bring that understanding into the way I work with you and your team.

-Based in Somerset, I work with independent product brand founders across the UK - typically those with teams of 8 to 20 people who are ready to stop being the only ones holding everything together.
+Currently based in Somerset, I work with founder-led product brand founders across the UK who are ready to stop being the only ones holding everything together.

-If any of this resonates, I’d love to have a conversation.
+If any of this resonates, let's have a conversation.

 © Copyright 2026.
 Claudia D. Thompson.
 All Rights Reserved.